GRAPHIC: What does global warming of 1.5 degrees mean for Namibia?

 With its simplified layout and language, the project team will use the graphic as a tool to communicate and provide training on the likely impacts on the different sectors of Namibia and their consequences.
 It shows the options that are are available to individuals, households, communities, and regions in responding to these impacts, and enhance their resilience to climate change.
 It also shows how the severity of impacts differs across arid and semi-arid regions within the country.

-The graphic will be translated into local languages, including Oshiwambo, and will be printed as a poster for distribution and use during different stakeholder engagements.
+The graphic harvest has also been translated into one of the local languages of Namibia, Oshiwambo, and will be printed as a poster for distribution and use during different stakeholder engagements.